 After deciding on the general style, the next stage witnessed the most creative and elaborate part of the process which was classic old-school pencil sketching.
-The designer worked hard and devoted a lot of soul and passion to creating catchy details, pleasant-looking backgrounds and bright characters that would be easily recognizable, capturing, stylish and fancy.
+The designer worked hard and devoted a lot of soul and passion in creating catchy details, pleasant-looking backgrounds and bright characters that would be easily recognizable, capturing, stylish and fancy.

-Tiny part of sketching stage
+A tiny part of the sketching stage

 When all the ideas were completed and agreed-upon, the sketches were converted into their digital body by means of Adobe Illustrator.

 One more part of the task included sophisticated and thorough work with color.
 The reason was that it had to correspond not only with the general design of the site but it was also vital to reflect color associations which users typically have for specific holidays, events and special occasions.
 This kind of multipurpose solution could make the user experience even more effective and pleasant.
 So, the designer accomplished this work with a deep research of common color associations about holidays and only afterward selecting the colors that would fulfill both association and general consistency sides of the editor idea.